krupkat/xpano/README.md

 ## Build

 The project can be built by running a single script from the `misc/install` directory.
+On both supported systems you will need at least CMake 3.21 and a compiler with C++20 support.

 ### Ubuntu